Anonymous leaked the personal info of the WBC

 If one were to bring ten of the wisest men in the world together and ask them what was the most stupid thing in existence, they would not be able to discover anything so stupid as astrology. — David Hilbert

-Anonymous asked: "The minute you get a religion you stop thinking"...
+Anonymous said: "The minute you get a religion you stop thinking"...
 But that's not really true at all, is it?
 Many religious people have been responsible for many advances in science etc. It just stops you thinking about that one part of reality that effects your concept of life and death and generally makes you a massive hypocrite - or that's how it seems to me.
 Thoughts..?

 Yes there have been christian scientists, there’s always an exception in this massively diverse world.